 underground.
-All blocks The vegetation was reconstituted in collaborat on with Landscape thresholds laved partly of the headstone still existed but had diverged and ivy was Architect Reinald Eckert. emerging from the gaps.
-The bronze lettering had disappeared In a few years, it will achieve it's originally intended spatial effect. completely and had been substituted by engravings.
+All blocks the headstone still existed but had diverged and ivy was emerging from the gaps.
+The bronze lettering had disappeared completely and had been substituted by engravings.
 The mound was gone and the railing was preserved but deteriorated.
-THE GRAVE ALBERT MENDEL VON WALTER GROPIUS After the analysis, documentation, prospection and the removal Walter Gropius met Albert Mendel and his wife Frau Tony around 1912. of the excessively grown vegetation, we decided to dismantle and They had moved to a big apartment house on the southwest side of the reassemble the parts.
-The big surprise came as the upper block elegant Lützowplatz close to the Tiergarten and hired the architect to (weight: two tons) was removed: the inside of the puristic volume take care of the furnishing and decoration of the representative rooms. consisted of bricks assembled with ... mud!
-No lime or cement was Gropius, in collaboration with Adolf Meyer - had just initiated the used as mortar.
-The first thought was, that this was possibly due to second building phase of the Fagus-Werk in Alfeld, designed the lack of materials immediately after the war.
-Roots of ivy and yew Model Factory of the Werkbund Exhibition 1914 in Köln and achieved had penetrated the headstone and were setting the lower stone recognition as furniture designers at the World Fair in Geneva etc. blocks apart.
-Actually, these turned out to be only a cladding of the Albert Mendel was a co-founder of Fishbein & Mendel, a very core.
-For a functional reason of accommodating the coffin in its successful, expanding manufacturer of ready-made clothing.
-The length, two separate brick foundations reaching one meter depth Company's architects Hans Bernoulli and Louis Rinkel had built were built, so the headstone was constructed over it "as a bridge". two imposing stone and glass buildings at Lindenstrasse next to the The foto from the 1920's appeared 1985 in Franz Schulze's "Mies van synagogue (1908-09 and 1911-12) but Bernoulli was appointed "chief architect" for the Basler Gesellschaft in his home town, and Mendel der Rohe.
+After the analysis, documentation, prospection and the removal of the excessively grown vegetation, we decided to dismantle and reassemble the parts.
+The big surprise came as the upper block (weight: two tons) was removed: the inside of the puristic volume consisted of bricks assembled with ... mud!
+No lime or cement was used as mortar.
+The first thought was, that this was possibly due to lack of materials immediately after the war.
+Roots of ivy and yew had penetrated the headstone and were setting the lower stone blocks apart.
+Actually, these turned out to be only a cladding of the core.
+For a functional reason of accommodating the coffin in its length, two separate brick foundations reaching one meter depth were built, so the headstone was constructed over it "as a bridge".
+The foto from the 1920's appeared 1985 in Franz Schulze's "Mies van der Rohe.
 A critical Biography".
 As a source, he indicated "The Museum of Modern Art.
 New York".
-But the Mies Archives in the MoMa could not searched for a new architect and designer.
-Around 1911 the Mendels find it and when we asked Franz Schulze in 2015, he could not recall bought a large lakeside estate on the east side of the Wannsee with an eclectic mansion from 1892.
-In 1921 Gropius redesigned its hallways, the source anymore.
-So we had to rely on the poor reproduction from the book and on an unknown foto we obtained from a family album, staircase and some rooms.
-At the same time, he was working on the Sommerfeld House and the Monument to the Fallen of March a.o., probably taken by Hugo Perls during his first return to Europe in 1955.
-This image shows the condition of the grave with a new engraving, As Albert Mendel unexpectedly died on October 10th 1922 Tony probably done at his request.
-We decided on a layered solution Mendel requested Gropius to design his grave in the Jewish Cemetery involving reconstitution and conservation.
-The singular bronze Weissensee.
-The work was completed by mid-1923.
-No drawings or lettering, whose type designer is unknown, was reinterpreted on the photographs from the time are known but a collection of around 50 basis of the photo from the 1920's and reinstalled onto the engraving. documents preserved at the Thüringer Hauptstaatsarchiv, Collection
+But the Mies Archives in the MoMa could not find it and when we asked Franz Schulze in 2015, he could not recall the source anymore.
+So we had to rely on the poor reproduction from the book and on an unknown foto we obtained from a family album, probably taken by Hugo Perls during his first return to Europe in 1955.
+This image shows the condition of the grave with a new engraving, probably done at his request.
+We decided on a layered solution involving reconstitution and conservation.
+The singular bronze lettering, whose type designer is unknown, was reinterpreted on the basis of the photo from the 1920's and reinstalled onto the engraving.
+The vegetation was reconstituted in collaborat on with Landscape Architect Reinald Eckert.